Skip to main navigation Skip to main content

 Anesthesia

-We will do pre-surgery blood work to make sure your pet is healthy enough to be anesthetized.
+We will perform pre-surgery blood work to make sure your pet is healthy enough to be anesthetized.
 As the anesthetic is administered, a member of our staff constantly supervises your pet to ensure he or she is comfortably sedated.
-When the procedure is complete, monitoring continues until your pet is fully recovered.
+When the procedure is complete, monitoring continues until your pet has fully recovered.

 Sending Your Pet Home

-Your pet will be able to go home with you in the evening after having dental work done.
-We provide you with pain relief and antibiotics to be given at home as determined by your veterinarian.
-Do not be surprised if your pet does not eat or play normally for the next day or so.
-We will call to check with you to make sure everything is going smoothly but do not hesitate to call us if you have any questions or concerns.
+Your pet will be able to go home with you in the evening after their dental procedure.
+We provide pain relief and antibiotics to give your pet at home as determined by your veterinarian.
+Your pet may not feel like eating or playing as much after their procedure, but if this lasts more than 24 hours, please let us know.
+We will call to check on your pet to ensure they are doing well.
+Please do not hesitate to call us if you have any questions or concerns.

 Cleaning and X-rays

-Keeping your pet’s teeth clean from tartar and plaque will go a long way in maintaining good oral hygiene.
-You should be brushing his or her teeth regularly at home.
+By brushing your pet’s teeth regularly at home to remove tartar and buildup, you are helping to keep their oral health in good condition!
 Complete professional dental care at the intervals recommended for your pet by his or her veterinarian will help to ensure strong and healthy teeth.

 Dental care for your pet is not difficult, but it is very important.
 Do not rely on chew toys or bones to do the work; get a good toothbrush and start brushing your pet’s teeth while young, and it will become a normal routine for you both.

-Make an appointment to have the teeth professionally cleaned today.
+Make an appointment to have your pet’s teeth professionally cleaned today.
 Good oral hygiene will save your pet’s teeth and, in turn, improve his or her overall health.